G4brielMedeiros/PyEmployeeManagement/README.md

 # PyEmployeeManagement

-Python CRUD monolith project that manages a list of employees in a local SQLite database.
+Python CRUD CLI monolith project that manages a list of employees in a local SQLite database.